Ramb0a/awesome-money/README.md

 * " Never mingle your speculative and investment operations in the same account, nor in any part of your thinking."
 * " stocks do well or poorly in the future because the businesses behind them do well or poorly—nothing more, and nothing less"
 * “Be sure it’s yours before you go into it."
+* "The rate of return sought should be dependent, rather, on the amount of intelligent effort the investor is willing and able to bring to bear on his task.
+The minimum return goes to our passive investor, who wants both safety and freedom from concern.
+The maximum return would be realized by the alert and enterprising investor who exercises maximum intelligence and skill."